-The aerospace industry may be on the verge of a revolution, with the University of Illinois announcing plans to partner with NASA on .
+The aerospace industry may be on the verge of a revolution, with the University of Illinois announcing plans to partner with NASA on the development of electric-powered aircraft.
 Motivated by the quest to lower greenhouse gas emissions, the new plane design calls for cryogenic liquid hydrogen to provide energy for engines.
 Over the next three years, NASA will allocate $6 million to the university’s research center, which will be known as CHEETA: the Center for Cryogenic High-Efficiency Electrical Technologies for Aircraft.

-Constant innovations such as this help make aerospace part manufacturing a multi-billion-dollar industry, .
+Constant innovations such as this help make aerospace part manufacturing a multi-billion-dollar industry, worth an estimated $838 billion.
 These innovations depend on underlying developments in sealing technology, critical for supporting aircraft and spacecraft components such as engines, hydraulic systems and joints.
 Here’s a look at three ways sealing innovations are helping advance the aerospace industry.